ratlog/ratlog-spec/readme.md

 We always welcome new developers to contribute new tooling to the Ratlog ecosystem.
-If you would like to create or extend a logging library in a programming language of your choice, you can use the *[JSON test suite](./ratloc.testsuite.json)* to verify your logger or parser is producing or consuming logs correctly:
+If you would like to create or extend a logging library in a programming language of your choice, you can use the *[JSON test suite](./ratlog.testsuite.json)* to verify your logger or parser is producing or consuming logs correctly:

-- The test suite contains a JSON object with the fields `"meta"`, `"generic"` and `"parsing"`.
+- The test suite contains a JSON object with the attributes `"meta"`, `"generic"` and `"parsing"`.
-- The fields `"generic"` and `"parsing"` contain array of test cases.
+- The attributes `"generic"` and `"parsing"` contain arrays of test cases.
 - `"parsing"` is only for validating parsers.
-- Each test case is an object with `"log"` and `"data"` fields.
+- Each test case is an object with `"log"` and `"data"` attributes.
 - `"log"` is a string containing a log line.
-- `"data"` is an object with `"message"`, `"fields"` and `"tags"` fields.
-All but `"message are optional"`.
+- `"data"` is an object with `"message"`, `"fields"` and `"tags"` attributes.
+All but `"message"` are optional.
 - `"message"` is a string containing the logged message.
-- `"fields"` is an object with arbitrary fields mapping strings to strings.
+- `"fields"` is an object with arbitrary attributes mapping strings to strings.
 - `"tags"` is an array of arbitrary strings.

 When writing a logging library only use `generic`.
 Use `"data"` as input and verify that the produced line matches `"log"`.